+Have you thought about including hiking in Brittany on your trip to France?
 As we’ve said many times before, hiking is a wonderful way to really see the best off-the-beaten-path places in a new destination, and you don’t need much to do a quick hike to take in the scenic views.
-Read on to check out Kirsten’s best hiking tips for this part of France.

 Brittany has some of Europe’s most dramatic coastline, and along with that, more than its fair share of fresh and delicious seafood.
 It also offers a surprisingly unique blend of cultures.

 Did you know that Breton culture is intimately interwoven with that of Great Britain (Grande Bretagne to the French)?
 In fact, most of Brittany’s inhabitants consider themselves part French, part Celtic, and speak a language quite similar to Gaelic, also called Breton.
 As in the Republic of Ireland, all of the signage is in both languages.

 Learning about the GR34 trail in Brittany

 I made this linguistic discovery while I was walking around Camaret-sur-Mer on Presqu’île de Crozon, my chosen starting point for a day of hiking along Brittany’s lengthiest trail, the Sentier des Douniers, which is also called the GR 34 (thankfully).
 Well-known in the hiking world for its gorgeous scenic views, the GR 34 starts near Rennes and ends at Cap du Raz.

 Take a look at our day hiking essentials before heading down the trail.